Milk-Drinker01/CoR-Skinning/README.md

 # CoR-Skinning
- Optimized Center of Rotation skinning using disneys skinning algorithm
+ Optimized Center of Rotation skinning in unity